franzwollang/omnigame/README.md

 ## Motivation

 OmniGame aims to show the power of functional and data-driven patterns in a highly visual, intuitive way.
 It lets people search for strange, hybrid interpolations of beloved classic games.
-The project also exposes the exponential asymptotics of the design space, demonstrating how strong code foundations let producers focus on design combinatorics with low development friction.
+The project also exposes the exponential asymptotics of the design space, demonstrating how strong code foundations let teams focus on design combinatorics with low development friction.

 ## Confirmed presets (constructive examples)